Firmin Baes: Life

 With workers of his father, Firmin Baes developed a pastel technique on canvas which contributed in large part to his fame.
 The new techniques allowed the application of a powder, with the tip of the thumb or the little finger, to creates a discreet or vigorous aspect to the tone as well as a velvety delicacy to his compositions.
 The technique brings the essential complement to this artistic evolution which became more impressionistic.

 In 1902 he married Marie Nélis, a friend of his two sisters, Irma and Alice.
 They had three daughters.
-A writer in his spare time, Baes authored an illustrated History of Painters, published in 1941 (Brussels, Librairie Générale-Cooreman).
 His artistic career took off and he achieved domestic and international recognition and financial success.
 He exhibited frequently in Brussels at Petite Galerie and the galerie du Studio and in Charleroi at the Nouvelles Galeries.
 He was an amateur actor and was a member of a revue for which he wrote pieces.

 He was made an Officer in the Order of the Crown in 1923.

 Work

 Firmin Baes was a prolific artist who painted, made works in pastel and designed prints and posters.
 His subject matter ranged from still lifes, genre scenes, portraits, nudes, landscapes and interiors.
 He became particularly skilled in working in pastel, a medium he used almost exclusively after 1900.
 An able draftsman, his work is distinguished by its cold realism, the surety of its line and its high level of observation.

 From around 1900 he worked almost exclusively in pastel.
 He achieved a virtuoso technique which is reminiscent of earlier masters in this medium such as Jean-Baptiste Chardin.
 His pastels were typically applied on canvas, rather than on paper or board.
 These works are usually executed on a large scale and show a refined technique and luminous colour.
 His mastery of pastel allowed him to obtain all color ranges.

-Another technique in which Baes excelled was the oal drawing.
-He liked drawing on large sized sheets as demonstrated in The Spinner.
+Another technique in which Baes excelled was charcoal drawing.
+He liked drawing on large sized sheets as demonstrated in The piano lesson.

-Baes was a lithographer who designed various exhibitions poster of the Pour l'Art artist circle.
+Baes was active as a lithographer and designed various exhibitions posters for the Pour l'Art artist circle.

+A writer in his spare time, Baes authored an illustrated booklet entitled Histoires de peintres racontées et illustrées par Firmin Baes (Histories of painters told and illustrated by Firmin Baes), containing anecdotes relating to painters and their work (published in 1941 in Brussels, Librairie Générale-Cooreman).